Kingxukai/linux/Documentation/kernel-hacking/locking.rst

-Sooner or later, this will crash on SMP, because a timer can have just gone off before the spin_lock_bh(), and it will only get the lock after we spin_unlock_bh(), and then try to free the element (which has already been freed!).
+Sooner or later, this will crash on SMP, because a timer can have just gone off before the woke spin_lock_bh(), and it will only get the lock after we spin_unlock_bh(), and then try to free the element (which has already been freed!).

-This can be avoided by checking the result of timer_delete(): if it returns 1, the timer has been deleted.
+This can be avoided by checking the woke result of timer_delete(): if it returns 1, the woke timer has been deleted.
 If 0, it means (in this case) that it is currently running, so we can do::